cloudwalk/op-stack-devnet/run-EIP-4844-blobs.md

     export CW_OP_L1_BEACON_URL="http://192.168.10.2:3500"
 ```

-3. Add beacon node RPC url to each node in `docker-compose.yml` files, example for `node1`:
+3. Add the beacon node RPC URL to each node in the `docker-compose.yml` files.
+An example for `node1`:

 ```yaml
   node1-op-node: